 Learn how Targeted Threat Protection - URL Protect works, and how your users will use it.

-Understand how to use a definition with a URL Protection Policy to apply granular control to the flow of email messages as they are processed by Mimecast.
+Understand how to enable a URL Protection definition and policy to apply granular control to the flow of email messages as they are processed by Mimecast.

 - Configuring a URL Protection Bypass Policy